 Redmond, WA 98052 USA

 Section 12.
-Binding Arbitration and Class Action Waiver if Your Principal Place of Business is in the United States.
+Binding Arbitration Agreement and Class Action Waiver if Your Principal Place of Business is in the United States.
 We hope we never have a dispute, but if we do, you and we agree to try for 60 days to work it out informally.
-If we can’t and your principal place of business is in the United States, you and we agree to binding individual arbitration before the American Arbitration Association (“AAA”) under the Federal Arbitration Act, and not to sue in court in front of a judge or jury.
+If we can’t, you and we agree to binding individual arbitration before the American Arbitration Association (“AAA”) under the Federal Arbitration Act, and not to sue in court in front of a judge or jury.
 Instead, a neutral arbitrator will decide.
-To the greatest extent allowed under applicable law, class action lawsuits, class-wide arbitrations, private attorney-general actions, and any other proceeding where someone acts in a representative capacity aren’t allowed.
+Class action lawsuits, class-wide arbitrations, private attorney-general actions, and any other proceeding where someone acts in a representative capacity aren’t allowed.
 Nor is combining individual proceedings without the consent of all parties.

 The complete Arbitration Agreement and Class Action Waiver contains more terms and is at https://about.ads.microsoft.com/en-us/resources/policies/class-action-waiver-and-binding-arbitration.
 You and we agree to it.
 Please read it.

-Section 14.
+Section 16.
 General.
 Each party is an independent contractor to the other and has no authority to act on behalf of or bind the other, and this Agreement does not create another relationship (e.g., employment, partnership, agency, or franchise).
 Failure to enforce any part of this Agreement is not a waiver; only written waivers are effective.
-You will not assign this Agreement either in whole or part without our consent, and any assignment in violation of this Section 14 is null and void.
+You will not assign this Agreement either in whole or part without our consent, and any assignment in violation of this Section 16 is null and void.
 Subject to the foregoing, this Agreement will bind and benefit the parties’ successors and lawful assigns.
 If a court or arbitrator holds that we can’t enforce a part of this Agreement as written, we may replace those terms with similar terms to the extent enforceable under the relevant law, but the rest of this Agreement won’t change.
-Section h of the Arbitration Agreement says what happens if parts of Section 12 above (arbitration and class action waiver) are found illegal or unenforceable, and this Section h prevails over this Section if inconsistent with this Section.
+Section h of the Binding Arbitration Agreement and Class Action Waiver says what happens if parts of Section 12 above (Binding Arbitration Agreement and Class Action Waiver) are found illegal or unenforceable; Section h of the Binding Arbitration Agreement and Class Action Waiver prevails over this Section 16 if inconsistent with it and if your principal place of business is in the United States.
 All rights and remedies under this Agreement are cumulative.
 This Agreement is the parties’ entire agreement on this subject, merges all prior and contemporaneous communications, and supersedes all prior agreements between the parties regarding this subject.

-Section 15.
+Section 17.
 Microsoft Entity.
-“Microsoft” means Microsoft Online, Inc. (6880 Sierra Center Parkway, Reno, NV 89511 USA) unless your principal place of business is in (a) India in which case “Microsoft” means Microsoft Corporation (India) Private Limited (Level 10, Tower C, Epitome, Building No. 5, DLF Cyber City, Phase 3, Gurugram 122002 - Haryana), (b) Brazil in which case “Microsoft” means Microsoft do Brasil Importação e Comércio de Software e Video Games Ltda., enrolled with the CNPJ under No. 04.712.500/0001-07 (Av.
+“Microsoft” means Microsoft Online, Inc. (6880 Sierra Center Parkway, Reno, NV 89511 USA) unless your principal place of business is in (a) India in which case “Microsoft” means Microsoft Corporation (India) Private Limited (Level 10, Tower C, Epitome, Building No. 5, DLF Cyber City, Phase 3, Gurugram 122002 – Haryana, India), (b) Brazil in which case “Microsoft” means Microsoft do Brasil Importação e Comércio de Software e Video Games Ltda., enrolled with the CNPJ under No. 04.712.500/0001-07 (Av.
 Presidente Juscelino Kubitscheck 1909, Torre Sul, 18 Andar, conj.
-181 - Vila Nova Conceição.
-CEP: 04543-907 São Paulo/SP Brasil), or (c) Europe, the Middle East, or Africa (“EMEA”) or Asia-Pacific (“APAC”) in which case “Microsoft” means Microsoft Ireland Operations Limited (One Microsoft Place, South County Business Park, Leopardstown, Dublin 18, D18 P521).
+181 – Vila Nova Conceição, CEP: 04543-907 São Paulo/SP Brasil), or (c) Europe, the Middle East, or Africa (“EMEA”) or Asia-Pacific (“APAC”) in which case “Microsoft” means Microsoft Ireland Operations Limited (One Microsoft Place, South County Business Park, Leopardstown, Dublin, Ireland 18, D18 P521).